philippe-granet/just-ask/README.md

  * Drop the built jar (you will find two jars, so please make sure you pick up the uber jar which would have its name around something like this `just-ask-<VERSION>-jar-with-dependencies.jar` ) in the directory that contains the selenium server standalone.
- * Start the selenium hub using the command `java -cp selenium-server-standalone-3.2.0.jar:just-ask-<VERSION>-jar-with-dependencies.jar org.openqa.grid.selenium.GridLauncherV3 -role hub -servlets com.rationaleemotions.servlets.EnrollServlet`
+ * Start the selenium hub using the command `java -cp selenium-server-standalone-3.5.1.jar:just-ask-<VERSION>-jar-with-dependencies.jar org.openqa.grid.selenium.GridLauncherV3 -role hub -hubConfig config.json`
- * Explicitly register the *ghost node* by loading the URL `http://localhost:4444/grid/admin/EnrollServlet` in a browser.

  Now the **On-demand Grid** is ready for use.